How to create sprite sheets & animations for PixiJS 8

 The default anchor pont is at 0/0

-To do so, click on Sprite settings in TexturePacker's toolbar and select all sprites in the left panel.
+To do so, click on Sprite settings in TexturePacker's toolbar and select all character sprites in the left panel.
 Click Fit to see all sprites at once in the center view.

 Select all sprites in the center view by pressing the mouse button at the top left of the first sprite and dragging to the bottom right of the last sprite.